FACTBOX-Views of frontrunners to succeed UK's Boris Johnson | Politics

 In a December 2021 speech as a junior trade minister, she said: "Brexit is not an event to be mourned by the international community.
 Or an act of self-harm or one that requires us to be punished.
 It is a massive opportunity to anyone who believes in democracy and the power of trade as a force for good in the world."
 LIZ TRUSS

 On tax: Truss wrote in the Telegraph: "I would start cutting taxes from day one to take immediate action to help people deal with the cost of living.
 It isn't right to be putting up taxes now."
-Truss said this would include reversing a rise in social security contributions which came into effect in April and making sure Britain keeps corporation tax "competitive".
+Truss said this would include reversing a rise in social security contributions which came into effect in April.

-On the economy: She has said she plans to get Britain "back on track towards becoming a high-growth and high-productivity powerhouse", including through "bold supply-side reform".
+At hustings, she added: "I would also not do the corporation tax hikes because I think it's vitally important that we're attracting investment into our country."
+On the economy:

+At her official launch, she pledged to get the economy on an "upward trajectory" by the time of the next national election.
+On immigration:

-On immigration: Truss has not publicly commented on the government's Rwanda immigration policy since declaring her candidacy, but was a member of the cabinet that approved it.
+Truss has not publicly commented on the government's Rwanda immigration policy since declaring her candidacy, but was a member of the cabinet that approved it.
+On Brexit:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)